Join our health game jam in Montreal or online, on June 3 and/or 10, 2017!

 Where is it?

-The game jam takes place in Milieux Institue at Concordia University, 1515 Ste-Catherine West street, room 11.705, 11th floor, Montreal, Canada.
-Montreal, Canada.
+The game jam takes place at the Centre Teach/Learn of Concordia University, 1250 Guy street, room FB 620 floor 6, Montreal, Canada.
 Contributors from elsewhere will join on Skype.
-The event will take place from Saturday 9 am to 5 pm and from Sunday 11 am to 5 pm.
-A sushi-buffet (Saturday at 12 h.) and a brunch (Sunday 10:30) as well as healthy snacks will be provided.
-If you need a computer, an iPad or a sleeping option, feel free to contact us.
+The event will take place on Saturdays from 9 am to 5 pm.
+A sushi-buffet as well as healthy snacks will be provided.
+If you need a computer or an iPad, feel free to contact us.

 What is the goal?

-Goal of the event is to collectively create digital games to prevent asthma crises, and a hardware device to measure breathing.
+Goal of the event is to improve the digital games dedicated to asthmatic children, and the device to measure breathing, in order to test them in a clinical setting.
 The device will serve as an input for the games and enable a self-assessment of the lung capacity (peek flow).
 All work done will be released under free/libre licences so that it can be used an improved by everyone and everywhere.
 This shall enable emerging countries to produce minimal cost material – some of them do not even have these devices for their hospitals.

 How will the event take place?

-After a round of presentation and an introduction to the initiative (1 hour), we will create small groups in order to brainstorm and define is possible to do together considering the resources available (2 hours).
+After a round of presentation and an introduction to the initiative (1 hour), we will create small groups in order to define is possible to do together considering the resources available.
 Then, participants will group together based on complementarities and interests.
-Every team will develop different prototypes (3 hours), and present them to get feedbacks and improve them in different cycles (5 x 3 hours).
 All contributions will be logged in our system to make the collective efforts visible.

 Who supports this event?

 The event is organized by Breathing Games in collaboration with Sainte Justine university hospital, Sensorica open hardware lab, and Concordia University.
-The game jam is co-funded by Concordia Sustainability Action Fund and Concordia Council on Student Life.
+The game jam is co-funded by the Canadian Institutes of Health Research, Concordia Sustainability Action Fund and Concordia Council on Student Life.